-Essex County Council Heritage Object to the construction of the rear extension and the internal works of the listed building (not assessed in this full application) but are supportive of the proposed (amended) garage.
+Essex County Council Heritage Object to the construction of the rear extension, the internal works of the listed building and the rear rooflight, but are supportive of the proposed (amended) garage.

 No other letters of representation have been received.

 Conclusion